jlu5/SupyPlugins/Wikifetch/README.md

 Grabs data from Wikipedia and other MediaWiki-powered sites.
+This plugin requires the [lxml](https://lxml.de/installation.html) Python module.

 ## Usage